Sirinemn/ChaTop/README.md

 - Run mvn spring-boot:run to lunch the project.
 - Swagger URL : http://localhost:8080/swagger-ui/index.html/
 - SQL script for creating the schema is available ressources/sql/script.sql
+- Please change the environment variable PATH to your local folder that contains the location pictures.

 ### Requirements